2025-26 Resources

 The Fine Print

 • Schools may submit multiple entries in both divisions.
 Proposals must reflect students’ own research, writing and original thinking.
-If necessary, by school rules, permission to submit an entry must be obtained from the superintendent or school board.
+If necessary, by school rules, permission to submit an entry must be obtained from the principal, superintendent or school board.

 • By making a submission, the entrant agrees to abide by all competition rules.
 In consideration of the grant award, all entrants agree that any ideas, components, graphics or concepts may be used in whole or in part in the exhibit, even if the entrant is not declared a winner.
 Use of any portion of an entrant’s design shall not entitle the entrant to a winners’ grant amount.